PrahladMV/tmm_implementation-by-Prahlad-MV/README.md

-# tmm_implementation by Prahlad MV from Leandro N. Acquaroli paper-
+# TMM Implementation by Prahlad MV, based on the research paper of Leandro N. Acquaroli
 Here’s a **README.md** file for the provided MATLAB function, explaining its usage and functionality:

 ---